silly-lily/HTB-Machines/StartingPoint/Tier0/Synced/README.md

 # Synced Machine

-Synced is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on the rsync protocol.
+Synced is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on connecting to rsync anonymously.

 ## Task 1
 **What is the default port for rsync?**